 Material: Cast aluminum with nonstick coating | Temperature Range: Warm to 400 degrees | Dishwasher Safe: Yes | Wattage: 1500

 For those who want a skillet that can do it all, we like the Zojirushi Gourmet d'Expert Electric Skillet (found on Amazon) because of its versatility, temperature range, and high-quality construction.
 If you are on a budget, try the Presto 11-inch Electric Skillet (available on Amazon) for an inexpensive, family-sized skillet that is also easy to clean.

 What to Look For When Buying an Electric Skillet

 One of the first things to consider when buying an electric skillet is what size suits your needs best.
 Those who cook for families will want to opt for a larger pan size (14 inches and up) and smaller households will want a more modest size (between 10 to 12 inches should be sufficient), Another consideration is storage space since this is an item that doesn't usually live on the countertop.
 Whatever size you choose, be sure you have enough room to stow it away when it's not in use.

 Electric skillets usually come in some sort of nonstick-coated metal, like heavy-gauge aluminum or stainless steel.
 Look for heavy-duty nonstick coatings so that you'll get maximum usage from your appliance.
-If you're worried about using traditional nonstick coatings, there are also ceramic coated options out there that provide a chemical-free alternative.
+If you don't like traditional nonstick coatings, there are also ceramic-coated options out there.